SPMechanic/building-products-with-js/README.md

-# Building products with javascript
+# Building Products with JavaScript

 > Free open-source course course initiated by Timofey Ermilov, Ph.D from University of Leipzig, Germany